KrisCris/AllStackable/README.md

 Thank you for your love and support!
-However, I am no longer able to maintain this mod.
-You can find the updated version here: https://github.com/MylesGit/AllStackableContinued
+Sadly, I am no longer able to maintain this mod actively.
+But no worries, you can find the updated version here (Thank you, Myles!): https://github.com/MylesGit/AllStackableContinued

 ---